danielharrell/open-eyes-lect-2017-18/Open.md

 long.
 Consider a line from geometry: the parabola.
 We can distinguish the sides of this line, one convex and one concave, since the parabola is curved.
-But suppose we go further, and take the convex side to be "inside" the parabola, and the concave side to be "outside".
+But suppose we go further, and take the convex side to be inside the parabola, and the concave side to be outside.
 This would treat the curved line as a figure, analogous to the ellipse, only open rather than closed.
 We might even liken this figure to an lidless, empty jar.
 But what would justify this